 This admonition against the Joint College developing its own administrative structures has had many unintended consequences that reduce the effectiveness of the staff and faculty, and hence the student experience.
 For example, each term, a senior administrator enters roughly 176 courses into the FSU registration system so that the FSU matriculated students can register for them.
 She/he then enters the same 176 courses into the FAMU registration system so that the FAMU matriculated students can register for those courses.
 We heard tales of many administrative tasks that take much longer within the Joint College than in any other units due to duplicated efforts.

 Since FSU is assigned security for the building of the Joint College, FSU identification cards allow entry into appropriate secure areas.
 FAMU identification cards do not.
-The solution for this has been FSU guest cards issued to all FAMU students each term so that they may enter the appropriate areas.
-Besides being a hassle for the FAMU students that FSU students do not encounter, some FAMU students report that it makes them feel like "second class citizens" in the College.
+The solution for this situation was that FSU guest cards were issued to all FAMU students each term so that they could enter the appropriate areas.
+Besides being a hassle for the FAMU students that FSU students do not encounter, some FAMU students report that it made them feel like "second class citizens" in the College.
+While the administration reports that this issue has been remedied in the past few years, it was relayed to us by multiple focus groups as a lingering issue.

-We heard stories that for some period when FSU began establishing research facilities around the Joint College, only engineering faculty with FSU affiliations were admitted to the labs.
-A faculty member appointed at FAMU could not use the facilities, even if they were working on a grant supporting work in those labs.
+We heard stories that for some period when FSU began establishing research facilities around the Joint College, only engineering faculty with FSU affiliations were admitted to the laboratories.
+A faculty member appointed at FAMU could not use the facilities, even if he or she was working on a grant supporting work in those laboratories.
 We do not know if this was a policy issue or security issue.
-It was resolved after some period, but is another example of the constant barriers that faculty, staff, and students face within the Joint College that others do not.
+It was resolved after some period, but is another example of the constant barriers that some faculty, staff, and students face within the Joint College that others do not.